johndah/Recurrent-Neural-Network/README.md

 ## Learning of Lord of the Rings
-I trained the network on the Lord of the Rings book "THE FELLOWSHIP OF THE RING".
-Here is the result of the learning:
+I trained the network on the Lord of the Rings book "The Fellowship of the Ring":

 ![](https://github.com/johndah/Recurrent-Neural-Network/blob/master/Learning%20Curve.png)